PRM™ Certificate Programs for Students

 Upon successful completion of the PRM Exam 2, students will have evidence to indicate their knowledge of specific risk areas, and their ability to apply the lessons learned from the PRMIA Case Studies and Standards.

-Students who pass either exam are awarded a digital certificate that can be displayed in their resume and social media profiles.
+Students who pass either of these exams are awarded a digital certificate that can be displayed in their resume and social media profiles.

 Enroll today